Random Abstract Simplicial Complexes Reduction: Complexity

-From that approximation and using the same process as in the previous subsection, we can write: \begin{theorem} In the critical regime, the size of the largest simplex grows asymptotically almost surely slower than $\ln n$ with an arbitrarily small distance:
+We then derive from these approximations, the almost sure asymptotical behavior of the size of the largest simplex $K$: \begin{theorem} In the critical regime, the size of the largest simplex in a Vietoris-Rips complex based on a binomial point process of $n$ points on the torus $\mathbb{T}^d_a$, grows asymptotically almost surely slower than $\ln n$ with an arbitrary small distance.
+That means that for all $\eta$ strictly positive real number: